 (iv) on behalf of the Trust, to furnish to the Reimbursement and Disclosure Agent, promptly upon receipt thereof, duplicates or copies of all reports, notices, requests, demands, certificates, financial statements and any other instruments furnished to the Owner Trustee hereunder;

-(v) to hold the Trust Property and administer the Trust in the interest of the Certificate Holder and , in accordance with the express purpose and powers of the Trust and the provisions of this Agreement;
+(v) to hold the Trust Property and administer the Trust in the interest of the Certificate Holder and the Lenders other Persons entitled thereto and subject to the rights of the Finance Parties, in accordance with the express purpose and powers of the Trust and the provisions of this Agreement;

-(vi) on behalf of the Trust, to enter into Agreement, the Facility Agreement, the Reimbursement and Disclosure Agreement the Class B Interest on the Closing Date;
+(vi) on behalf of the Trust, to enter into and perform the obligations of the Trust under the Total Return Swap the Transfer and Auction Agreement, the Facility Agreement, the Total Return Swap Agreement, the Reimbursement and Disclosure Agreement and the G-Future LLC Agreement and to be issued, the Independent Auctioneer Agreement, the Fiji I LLC Agreement and any other documents contemplated under Section 2.03 to exercise its rights under the Put Option Assignment and the Put Option Agreement, and to acquire the Class B Interest on the Closing Date; and

-(vii) to give notice to the Agent promptly upon, and in any event not more than two Business Days after, the issuance or receipt of any notice by the Trust or Owner Trustee pursuant to the Agreement or any of the other Related Documents
+(vii) to give notice to the Agent promptly upon, and in any event not more than two Business Days after, the issuance or receipt of any notice by the Trust or Owner Trustee pursuant to the G-Future LLC Agreement and the Total Return Swap Transfer and Auction Agreement or any of the other Related Documents.;

-(viii) in the event that there are sufficient amounts in the Collection Account to prepay the Advances and all amounts of interest and all other amounts due to the Lenders under the Facility Agreement, exercise on behalf of the Trust the Trust=s right to prepay the Advances under Section 7.2 of the Facility Agreement
+(viii) in the event that there are sufficient amounts in the Collection Account to prepay the Advances and all amounts of interest and all other amounts due to the Lenders under the Facility Agreement, the Owner Trustee shall to exercise on behalf of the Trust the Trust=s right to prepay the Advances under Section 7.2 of the Facility Agreement; and

+(ix) upon written instructions from all the Lenders from time to time, to execute and deliver to the Sponsor a Put Notice with respect to any Payment Date, as contemplated by the related Put Option Assignment..

-(b) The Owner Trustee is hereby authorized :
+(b) The Owner Trustee is hereby authorized to, and upon written instructions from the Agent shall be obligated to:

-(i) on behalf of the Trust, Agreement;
+(i) on behalf of the Trust, to enforce the G-Future LLC Agreement and the Total Return Swap enforce the Transfer and Auction Agreement;

-(ii) employ in good faith consultants, accountants, attorneys and expert persons, employ or contract for clerical and other administrative assistance, delegate to agents and employees any matter whether ministerial or discretionary and act through such agents and employees;
+(ii) to employ in good faith consultants, accountants, attorneys and expert persons, employ or contract for clerical and other administrative assistance, delegate to agents and employees any matter whether ministerial or discretionary and act through such agents and employees;

-(iii) on behalf of the Trust, enforce the Reimbursement and Disclosure Agreement and any other agreement for the benefit of the Trust;
+(iii) on behalf of the Trust, to enforce the Reimbursement and Disclosure Agreement and any other agreement for the benefit of the Trust;

-(iv) perform the obligations of the Trust under the Facility Agreement;
+(iv) to perform the obligations of the Trust under the Facility Agreement;

-(v)
+(v) in accordance with any written instrument executed by all the Lenders in accordance with Section 24.3 of the Facility Agreement, to execute and deliver to Enron Communications a Put Notice under (and as defined in) the Put Option Agreement; on behalf of the Trust, enforce the Total Return Swap Agreement and perform the obligations of the Trust thereunder; and

-take any actions incidental to the foregoing as the Owner Trustee may from time to time determine are necessary or advisable to protect and conserve the Trust Property for the benefit of the Certificate Holder and the .
+(vi) to(vi) take any actions incidental to the foregoing as the Owner Trustee may from time to time determine are necessary or advisable to protect and conserve the Trust Property for the benefit of the Certificate Holder and the Lenders other Persons entitled thereto.

 Section 6.02.
-No Duties Except as Specified in Agreement or Instructions from ; Discharge of Liens by Trust Institution; Permissible Indemnities .
+No Duties Except as Specified in Agreement or Instructions from Agent Requisite Instrument Holders; Discharge of Liens by Trust Institution; Permissible Indemnities .